XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

 To authorize an accounting relationship, submit a TrustSet transaction from your issuing address, with the user to trust as the `issuer` of the `LimitAmount`.
 Leave the `value` (the amount to trust them for) as **0**, and enable the [tfSetfAuth](reference-transaction-format.html#trustset-flags) flag for the transaction.

-The following is an example of using a locally-hosted `rippled`'s [`submit` command](reference-rippled.html#submit) to send a TrustSet transaction authorizing the customer address rf1BiGeXwwQoi8Z2ueFYTEXSwuJYfV2Jpn to hold issuances of USD from the issuing address rsA2LpzuawewSBQXkiju3YQTMzW13pAAdW:
+The following is an example of using a locally-hosted `rippled`'s [submit method][] to send a TrustSet transaction authorizing the customer address rf1BiGeXwwQoi8Z2ueFYTEXSwuJYfV2Jpn to hold issuances of USD from the issuing address rsA2LpzuawewSBQXkiju3YQTMzW13pAAdW:

 Request: